Chandranil16/DevMate/README.md

 # 🧠 "DevMate" – AI-Powered Code Reviewer

-**Devmate** is an intelligent, AI-powered instant code reviewer that analyzes any given code.
+**DevMate** is an intelligent, AI-powered instant code reviewer that analyzes any given code.
 It provides structured reviews, actionable insights, and generates an improved version of your code — all within a sleek, responsive user interface.

 ---

 ## 🚀 Features

-- **✅ AI-Powered Code Review – Get detailed, structured feedback including:**
+- **🤖 AI-Powered Code Review – Get detailed, structured feedback including:**

    - Overall Review